meta-company/makex/documents/source/makex-files.md

 It is preferred to break functions/callables with keyword arguments into separate lines with a keyword argument per line.
 Actions like `execute()` or `copy()` may be left on a single line if they fit, and may omit the trailing comma.

 We plan to introduce automatic formatting.
-Until then, we recommend tools like `yapf` or `black` to keep your Makex files formatted.
+Until then, tools like `yapf` or `black` are recommended to keep your Makex files formatted.

 Keep your Makex files simple.